-Homelessness – the numbers
+Homelessness – understanding the statistics

 Explaining the world of homelessness to supporters, funders and friends is an important task for everybody working with homeless people and there are two frequently asked questions which, understandably, arise time after time.
 These are:

 a) What are the reasons for people becoming homeless?

 This article covers the second of these questions.
 We have all taken part in confusing conversations about the homelessness statistics.
 Measuring the size of the problem is not a simple exercise and the different figures referred to can often lead to the listener feeling baffled and bewildered.

 Hopefully this article will go some way in clarifying the figures that are frequently used, as well as illuminating the ones that are rarely mentioned.

 The confusion starts because often the first reference point is government statistics.
 The United Kingdom has a highly unusual safety net for people who become homeless, which is not simply based on the notion of rooflessness, or literal homelessness.

 A piece of research by the University of York illustrates how our safety net is one of the most comprehensive in the world.
 In practice, homelessness legislation in this country means that a person can be in temporary accommodation and entitled under law to permanent housing from the state, whilst someone on the street sleeping rough may not be entitled to permanent housing from the state.